guhjy/jamm/README.md

 # State of the art

 * It does the path model
-* Shows interactions in the path models
+* It shows interactions in the path models
 * It makes checks for coherence of the model
 * It makes suggestions toward more coherent models
-* Automatically guess which mediation model is more likely to be needed
+* Automatically guesses which mediation model is more likely to be needed
 * Custom models from UI
 * It estimates the model coefficients